 The most notable differences between the Mac and mobile apps are:

-- The iPhone app does not support keyboard shortcuts, as the Mac and iPad apps do.
+- The iPhone app does not support keyboard shortcuts.

-- Quick Entry (with Autofill) relies on AppleScript, which Apple has not made available on mobile devices.
-But there are a multitude of other ways you can send to-dos to Things on your iPhone and iPad.
+- The Mac’s Quick Entry (with Autofill) feature relies on AppleScript, which Apple has not made available on mobile devices.
+But there are other ways you can send to-dos to Things on your iPhone and iPad.